GiteKat/LibALAC/README.md

 ### Why is LibALAC static? ###

-The official [ALAC codec](https://github.com/macosforge/alac) developed by Apple uses native C/C++ code resulting in an very fast but unmanaged LibALAC-DLL.
+The official [ALAC codec](https://github.com/macosforge/alac) developed by Apple uses native C/C++ code resulting in a very fast but unmanaged LibALAC-DLL.
 This cannot easily wrapped in a non-static managed code for .NET.

 ### License ###